codicolus/haildata_analysis/scripts/analysing_haildata_using_tmap_md.md

 `ggplot2`, `tmap` also makes use of the [Grammar of Graphics (see Wickham, 2010)](https://www.tandfonline.com/doi/abs/10.1198/jcgs.2009.07098).

-Before we use `tmap`, one preparation related to the aesthetics is
-missing: masking the `max_size` and `hail_days` raster to the US States multipolygon such that only values laying on land get displayed\!
+Before we use `tmap`, one (aesthetical) preparation is missing: masking the `max_size` and `hail_days` raster to the US States multipolygon such that only values laying on land get displayed\!
 For this purpose, the `raster::mask()` function suits our needs.

 ``` r
 # masking maximum hail sizes + hail days